List of Hartlepool United F.C. seasons: History

 Hartlepool Association Football Club's foray into the Third Division lasted just one season, and after nine years, three re-elections and a £10,000 loan from the local council to keep the club afloat, the name was changed again, to Hartlepool United.
 In 1977–78, the first season under that name, the team reached the fourth round of the FA Cup again; despite progressing to the same stage five times since, most recently in 2021–22, they have yet to play in the fifth round.
 By the time automatic promotion and relegation between the Football Conference and the League was introduced in 1986–87, Hartlepool had made a record eleven applications for re-election to the Fourth Division, which added to the three in the pre-war Northern Section made fourteen, also a league record, all of which had been successful.
 They remained in the fourth tier until Joe Allon's 28 goals helped them gain promotion via a third-place finish.
 This time their stay lasted three seasons.

 Three consecutive defeats in the semi-finals of the play-offs preceded promotion as 2002–03 Third Division runners-up – when the Premier League broke away in 1992, the Football League's divisions were renumbered upwards.
 Hartlepool then achieved their highest finishing position since the introduction of the four-division structure, coming sixth in the third tier in both 2003–04 and 2004–05.
 On the latter occasion, they reached the play-off final but lost out to Sheffield Wednesday.
 Relegated in 2006, they bounced straight back as runners-up in what was by then League Two, and spent six years at the higher level.
 They came close to automatic relegation in 2014–15, but two years later, they were relegated from the Football League for the first time after a continuous membership of 89 playing seasons.
 Needing to win their final match of the season and hope Newport County did not, Hartlepool came from behind to beat title-chasing Doncaster Rovers but Newport produced an 89th-minute winner to secure their own safety at Hartlepool's expense.
-After four years, they returned to the Football League via the play-offs.
+After four years, they returned to the Football League via the play-offs, defeating Torquay United in the 2021 play-off final.
+However, the club were relegated back to the National League after only two seasons in the fourth tier.

-Since their admission to the Football League in 1921, the team have spent 43 seasons in the third tier of the English football league system, 47 in the fourth, and 4 in non-league football.
+Since their admission to the Football League in 1921, the team have spent 43 seasons in the third tier of the English football league system, 48 in the fourth, and 5 in the fifth, as of the end of the 2023–24 season.
 The table details the team's achievements and the top goalscorer in senior first-team competitions from their debut season in the North-Eastern League and FA Cup in 1908–09 to the end of the most recently completed season.